Morning Departure: TV adaptations

 In 1959 Dutch broadcaster NCRV also made a TV play from the stage play, titled S.14 vermist ("S.14 missing").

 Production

 In the play, the captain's name is Stanford, but for the film it was changed to Armstrong.
 Most other characters retained their names in the film version, although the film also has additional characters, due to the insertion of flashback scenes and scenes from the rescue operation on the surface.
 The stage play has an all-male fourteen-character cast, while the film has a credited cast of 20 (plus a few uncredited minor roles), which also includes three women.

-Almost the entire budget was provided by the NFFC.
+Almost the entire budget was provided by the National Film Finance Corporation.
 It was shot at Denham Studios with sets designed by the art director Alex Vetchinsky.